scsketch/pagemaster-rn/README.md

 2. Accessibility:

    - All text colors meet WCAG AA (4.5:1) or AAA (7:1) contrast ratios
    - Screen reader support including proper labels, hints, and roles for interactive elements.
-To test press CTRL+F5 in Chrome, or use your screen reader on your mobile device (ie: VoiceOver for iOS).
+To test press CTRL+F5 in Chrome, or use your screen reader on your mobile device (eg: VoiceOver for iOS).
    - Keyboard navigable

 3. Tests are minimal for demonstration purposes (run `npm test`)